JohnKendrick/PDielec/docs/_sources/software.rst.txt

 Plotting Tab
 ------------

-The *Plotting tab* controls and plots the absorption and permittivity as a function of frequency calculated for each scenario present in the pdgui notebook.
+The *Plotting Tab* controls and plots the absorption and permittivity as a function of frequency calculated for each scenario present in the pdgui notebook.

 .. _fig-plottingTab: